rishabpoh/test/Track2BlogPost.md

 ## Benefits of v12

 Our new libraries ensure thread safety and have improved performance.
 We support both synchronous and asynchronous APIs in all the libraries that are GA.
-Of course, the libraries are equipped with all the core functionalities of the previous versions (HTTP retries, logging, various auth protocols, etc.).
+The libraries are equipped with all core functionalities of the previous versions (HTTP retries, logging, various auth protocols, etc.).

-You will notice a change in the experience of using our libraries.
-We wanted to ease the learning curve that programmers face when adopting our services, so we created libraries which are more idiomatic to their language.
+You will notice a change in the experience using our libraries.
+In order to ease the learning curve that programmers face when adopting our services, we made our libraries more idiomatic to their language.
 The storage libraries are also consistent across Azure services, so learning one will make it easier to learn the others.
-These libraries are supported, fully documented, and open sourced ([.NET](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/storage), [Java](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/storage), [Python](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/storage), [JS/Node](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/storagehttps://github.com/Azure/azure-sdk-for-js/tree/master/sdk/storage)).
+These libraries are supported, fully documented, and open-sourced ([.NET](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/storage), [Java](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/storage), [Python](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/storage), [JS/Node](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/storagehttps://github.com/Azure/azure-sdk-for-js/tree/master/sdk/storage)).

 Feel free to learn more about the guidelines followed to create these SDKs by visiting the [.NET guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html), [Java guidelines](https://azure.github.io/azure-sdk/java_introduction.html), [Python guidelines](https://azure.github.io/azure-sdk/python_design.html), and/or [JavaScript guidelines](https://azure.github.io/azure-sdk/typescript_design.html) pages.